WinFan3672/Pythinux/README.md

 * Etc.

 ## Install ⚙️
-To install, just [download a release](https://github.com/WinFan3672/pythinux/archive/refs/heads/main.zip) and run the py file.
+To install, just [download a release](https://github.com/WinFan3672/pythinux/raw/main/pythinux.py) and run the py file.
 ### System Requirements
 Python 3.9+ [Tested on 3.10]

 Any platform that supports Python 3.9 or higher.
 #### Windows
 3.9 is supported on Windows 8+
 #### Linux
 Just download a copy off of your relevant package manager.

+Apt: `apt install python`

+Pacman: `pacman -S python`

+yay: `yay -S python`

 #### MacOS
 MacOS 10.9 "Mavericks" or later.